About Fund for the Public Interest

 Recruitment Director

 Danielle oversees both the full-time recruitment and national summer staffing departments for Fund for the Public Interest.
-She has overseen five years of summer staffing recruitment, which hired more than 22,000 summer canvass staff who fundraised nearly $10 million in four summer canvass seasons.
-Danielle lives in Denver, where she enjoys running, camping, hiking, and cooking vegan food.
+She has overseen eight years of summer staffing recruitment, which hired more than 27,000 summer canvass staff who fundraised over $11 million in four summer canvass seasons.
+Danielle lives in Denver, where she enjoys running, camping, hiking and cooking vegan food.

 Rhiannon Singletary